#SIITR25 program

 Morning Tea

-Breakout Sessions (Round 1)
+Breakout Sessions (everyone together)

 Learn from others who are working and investing in regional communities.